 On August 26, 2022, the Company completed the Business Combination with Riverview.
-The Company issued 12,868,151 Common Shares, to public and Class B shareholders of Riverview, receiving \$49.8 million of the cash held in the trust account of Riverview, which is net of \$17.1 million of Riverview transaction expenses offset against proceeds received by the Company.
-The 12,868,151 Common Shares include 1,910,000 Common Shares issued to PIPE Investors who elected to satisfy their PIPE Financing commitments through the purchase of Riverview's Class A Shares on the public market, pursuant to the terms of their respective Subscription Agreements.
+The Company issued 6,618,151 Common Shares, to shareholders of Riverview, receiving \$66.3 million of the cash held in the trust account of Riverview.
+The 6,618,151 Common Shares include 1,910,000 Common Shares issued to PIPE Investors who elected to satisfy their PIPE Financing commitments through the purchase of Riverview's common shares on the public market, as permitted under the terms of their Subscription Agreements.
 As a part of the Business Combination, Westrock converted from a Delaware limited liability company to a Delaware corporation and the Company changed its corporate name from "Westrock Coffee Holdings, LLC" to "Westrock Coffee Company."
-Substantially concurrently with the closing of the Business Combination, the Company received \$205.9 million in cash proceeds (which amount excludes contribution to the Company of certain related party notes) from the PIPE Financing at \$10.00 per share, issued 20,590,000 Common Shares to PIPE Investors (which share amount excludes the conversion of the related party notes), and entered into the Credit Agreement that includes (a) a senior secured first lien revolving credit facility in an initial aggregate principal amount of \$175.0 million (the "Revolving Credit Facility"), and (b) a senior secured first lien term loan facility in an initial aggregate principal amount of \$175.0 million (the "Term Loan Facility").
-Proceeds from the Business Combination and the Term Loan Facility were used to pay off and terminate our then existing term loan and asset-based lending facility and to pay expenses related to the Business Combination and Credit Agreement.
-In addition, \$25.0 million of the Company's outstanding related party subordinated debt (including \$13.3 million outstanding at June 30, 2022) was converted to equity in satisfaction of such related parties' obligations under their subscription agreements, as described below in "PIPE Pre-Funding" and "Liquidity and Capital Resources - Subordinated Related Party Debt."
+Substantially concurrently with the closing of the Business Combination, the Company received \$230.9 million in gross proceeds (which amount includes the contribution to the Company of certain notes) from the PIPE Financing at \$10.00 per share and has entered into the Credit Agreement for (a) a senior secured first lien revolving credit facility in an initial aggregate principal amount of \$175.0 million (the "Revolving Credit Facility"), under which there were no outstanding borrowings as of August 31, 2022, and (b) a senior secured first lien term loan facility in an initial aggregate principal amount of \$175.0 million (the "Term Loan Facility").
+The Revolving Credit Facility and the Term Loan Facility will mature on August 29, 2027.
+Proceeds from the Business Combination and the Term Loan Facility were used, in part, to retire borrowings under the Company's existing term loan agreement and asset-based lending facility.
+In addition, \$25.0 million of the Company's outstanding related party subordinated debt (including \$13.3 million outstanding at June 30, 2022) was converted to equity in satisfaction of such related parties' obligations under its subscription agreements, as described below in "PIPE Pre-Funding" and "Liquidity and Capital Resources - Subordinated Related Party Debt."